 302 – Found – The requested resource has been moved temporarily under a different URI.
 Since the URI might be changed again, the client should continue to use the requested URI for future requests as well.
 Now, the HTTP/1.0 specification required the client to perform a temporary redirect, referred to as “Moved Temporarily”, but the popular browsers implemented 302 with the additional response code of a 303 See Other.
 Then, HTTP/1.1 added status codes 303 and 307 to identify the two different behaviors.

 304 – Not Modified – This code means the resource has not been modified since it was requested the last time.
 The HTTP client provides a header to supply a time against which to compare.
 Using this saves bandwidth and reprocessing on both the server and client, as only the header data must be sent and received.

 Other 3xx response codes are rare and we do not need to deal with these codes many times in the regular development process.

 4xx – Client Error:

-400 – Bad Request – The server did not understand the request or the request cannot be fulfilled, may be due to a malformed data or syntax.
-The client should modify the request first before making further requests with same syntax or data.
+400 – Bad Request – The server did not understand the request or the request cannot be fulfilled, maybe due to malformed data or syntax.
+The client should modify the request first before making further requests with the same syntax or data.

 401 – Unauthorized – This means the requested URL needs an authentication through a WWW-Authentication header, known as basic HTTP authentication.
 So the client should either include an HTTP authentication header within the request or if the authentication header is already included then the credentials might not be correct.